acmdas/das_fieldstones/morefieldstones2020.md

 ## Boring
 Monday, 17 August 2020

-“Every kind of writing is good save that which bores.” — Voltaire, preface to *L’Enfant prodigue* (1736)
+“Every kind of writing is good save that which bores.”—Voltaire, preface to *L’Enfant prodigue* (1736)

 ## GTD
 Sunday, 16 August 2020